omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 - High percentage of retired workers is sometime a sign for higher median income (probably because people move to specific areas after retirement)
 -Number of people with disabilities has some influence to predict an areas with lower incomes.

-The model with the best result was the XGBoost model with 0.73 Accuracy